Geronimo (Sheppard song)

 "Geronimo" is the second single released, in February 2014, by Australian indie pop band Sheppard.
 It was written by three of its members, Jason Bovino with the siblings, George and Amy Sheppard, and was produced by Stuart Stuart at Analog Heart Studios, Brisbane.
 It is the first number-one single ever recorded in Brisbane and reached number one on the Australian Singles Chart in April 2014.
 Having held the position for three weeks, the song became the longest stay at the top of the charts for an Australian artist or band since "Battle Scars" by Guy Sebastian in August 2012.
 "Geronimo" also held the longest stay at number one on the Australian Singles Chart for any independent release.
 Furthermore, the track reached the top ten in eleven additional countries.

 The title is a reference to the famous Apache military leader Geronimo and the custom of yelling his name before doing a courageous act.
-In the song, the courageous act is diving down a waterfall.
+In the song, the courageous act is about rekindling a love that didn't work out at first, comparing it to the act of diving down a waterfall.
 It is also a reference to the Eleventh Doctor's quote "Geronimo!" in the popular sci-fi British drama Doctor Who.
 It was certified 7× platinum in Australia.
 It was also featured as the trailer theme for the 2015 Australian family film Paper Planes and appears in the 2015 film Alvin and the Chipmunks: The Road Chip and its soundtrack.
 It was also briefly used in Alpha and Omega 4: The Legend of the Saw Tooth Cave, Underdogs and Norm of the North.
 Sheppard performed the song in the 13th episode of the second season of the television series Girl Meets World, called "Girl Meets Semi-Formal", which aired on Disney Channel on 14 August 2015.
 The song was a sleeper hit in the United States, where it peaked at number 53 on the Billboard Hot 100 in May 2015.

-The Toby Morris directed music video was nominated for Best Video at the ARIA Music Awards of 2014 and the song for ARIA Award for Song of the Year.
+The Toby Morris directed music video was nominated for Best Video at the ARIA Music Awards of 2014 and the song for Song of the Year.